 In requiring DCA to take responsibility for developing the uniform chart of accounts, the General Assembly was clear about its intent to improve local government financial management practice "while maintaining, preserving, and encouraging the principle of home rule over local matters (HB 491)."
 DCA designed and initiated a process that systematically solicited the input and advice of local government officials from around the state.
 A Uniform Chart of Accounts Advisory Committee was established in the summer of 1997.
 It was composed of city and county officials; staff from DCA, the State Auditor's Office, and the University of Georgia; and representatives from the Municipal Electric Authority of Georgia (MEAG), Municipal Gas Authority of Georgia (MGAG), and Wachovia Bank.
 The Advisory Committee created three technical task forces to explore various issues related to the general chart of accounts, fund structure, and cost allocation.
-The Advisory Committee and the three task forces met periodically throughout the fall and winter, with the Advisory Committee finalizing its recommendations at its last meeting in Macon in April 1998.
+The Advisory Committee finalizing its recommendations at its last meeting in Macon in April 1998.